Adult adjusting car seats for young children

 What do I do after a crash?

+It depends.
 Recommendations vary by car seat manufacturer.
 Car seats and booster seats always need to be replaced after a moderate or sever crash.
 Caregivers should contact the car seat or booster seat manufacturer with any questions about whether a car seat needs to be replaced after a crash.

-Child Passenger Safety Trainings
+Child Passenger Safety Trainings and Outreach

 Learning how to protect children in vehicles is a skill that grows with practice and support.
 Deepen your knowledge of car seat selection, proper installation, and current safety guidelines through hands-on instruction and trusted resources.

-Featured Resource: Car Seat Basics
+Car Seat Basics Online Course

 Booster Seats and Seat Belts Basics

 Learn to keep children safe in cars as they grow by completing this course on booster seat and seat belt use.
+This free course takes about 30 minutes to complete.
+Click to begin.

 Car Seat Basics for Law Enforcement